27 Nov 2018

 “Many organisations do a lot of plotting of internal talent, but it often fails to deliver successful outcomes.”

 “When a big role came along, the identified internal successors were benchmarked against external candidates and an external candidate got the job.
-The organisation was baffled.
+The organization was baffled.
 It felt it had selected internal candidates with potential, but we discovered they had not benchmarked them through their succession planning process or provided capability development.
 Failing to get the job then left the executives demotivated.”

 To avoid this fate, investing in active succession management is key.